Mauregina/Mauregina/README.md

 ## 💜 Hi, my name is <strong>Maura Regina!</strong>

-🔭 I love coding!
-I’m currently working as a QA Engineer focusing on API testing using Postman and JavaScript in the request scripts.
+🔭 I am currently working as a QA Engineer focusing on API testing using Postman and JavaScript in the request scripts.

 🌱 I am also upgrading my QA skills by learning new testing tools such as Cucumber, Selenium, Cypress, etc.

-⚡ I am currently doing a MBA in data science and artificial intelligence.
+⚡ I am doing a MBA in data science and artificial intelligence.

+🔭 As a Python lover, I have been devepoling some personal projects using this language and Postgre database.

   ![Postman](https://img.shields.io/badge/-Postman-333333?style=flat&logo=postman)
   ![JavaScript](https://img.shields.io/badge/-JavaScript-333333?style=flat&logo=javascript)